 Exposure Therapy

 Some professionals recommend this method as a way to manage phobias and desensitize yourself.
-It starts with visualizing the trigger – in this case, eating, cooking, or looking at meat.
-Gradually, you will try to expose yourself to actual situations where meat is used.
+It starts with visualizing the trigger, in this case eating, cooking, or looking at meat.
+Gradually, you’ll try to expose yourself to actual situations where meat is used.

 Medication

-Medicine for anxiety can be prescribed, but only as a last option.
-These substances are designed to reduce your response to stressors related to Carnophobia.
+Medication for anxiety may be prescribed, but only as a last option.
+These substances are designed to reduce your response to stressors related to carnophobia.

 Learning to Cope with Carnophobia